LEGAL • TECHNOLOGY 01.20.19

 Consequent to the number of killings of African-Americans in cities everywhere in the country, "police chiefs have started to listen to local citizens."
 They are hearing from stakeholders like civil liberties groups, privacy advocates and local residents before "formulating polices on the use of surplus military equipment, drones and body-worn cameras."

-Since local governments are closer to the citizenry they are "already adept at fielding" community input through school boards, zoning boards, arts commissions, or neighborhood councils, Democratic Policing.
+Since local governments are closer to the citizenry they are "already adept at fielding" community input through school boards, zoning boards, arts commissions, or neighborhood councils.

 The "time is ripe" to expand local surveillance policymaking to cities.